gitterHQ/halley/README.md

 To limit the amount of debug logging produced, you can specify individual categories, eg `export DEBUG=halley:client`.

+## Tests

+Most of the tests in Halley are end-to-end integration tests, which means running a server environment alongside client tests which run in the browser.

+In order to isolate tests from one another, the server will spawn a new Faye server and Proxy server for each test (and tear them down when the test is complete).

+Some of the tests connect to Faye directly, while other tests are performed via the Proxy server which is intended to simulate an reverse-proxy/ELB situation common in many production environments.

+The tests do horrible things in order to test some of the situations we've discovered when using Bayeux and websockets on the web.
+Examples of things we test to ensure that the client recovers include:

+* Corrupting websocket streams, like bad MITM proxies sometimes do
+* Dropping random packets
+* Restarting the server during the test
+* Deleting the client connection from the server during the test
+* Not communicating TCP disconnects from the server-to-client and client-to-server when communicating via the proxy (a situation we've seen on ELB)

 ## License

 (The MIT License)